Mac Software

 The Stick Software Philosophy

-Our slogan is "Anti-Productivity Tools for the Discerning User".
-And that's what we're all about (that and t-shirts).
-We want to make computers fun, friendly, easy and aesthetic.
+Our slogan is "Anti-Productivity Tools for the Discerning User", and that's what we're all about.
+We want to make your Mac fun, friendly, and aesthetic.
 Our software will probably never help you balance your checkbook, do your taxes, schedule meetings, or write the Great American Novel.
-But it will brighten your day — or so we hope.
+But it will brighten your day – or so we hope.

 We're here for you, the discerning user.
 If you find bugs, or want features added, let us know.
 If you have ideas for great new products that fit in with our philosophy, drop us a line.
-And if you appreciate the software we've already made, or the philosophy behind it, please send in your payment.
+And if you appreciate the software we've already made, or the philosophy behind it, please send in your payment – and maybe buy a Stick Software t-shirt, and maybe link to us.
 Thank you.

 Stick Software was founded sometime vaguely in the vicinity of 1986, but I really can't be more specific, I'm afraid.
-The name comes from the fact that my nickname in high school (the Alternative Community School of Ithaca, N.Y. — click their logo at left) was "Stickman".
-My friend Malcolm (who made up the nicknames of half the high school, probably) felt that I "moved like a stick".
-I'm not sure what that means; all I can tell you is, I was taking karate at the time — maybe that's relevant.
+The name comes from the fact that my nickname in high school (the Alternative Community School of Ithaca, N.Y., left) was "Stickman".
+My friend Malcolm (who made up the nicknames of half the high school) felt that I "moved like a stick".
+I'm not sure what that means; all I can tell you is, I was taking karate at the time – maybe that's relevant.

-The most famous title published by Stick Software was probably Solarian II, a video game that won many awards in its heyday (and now its ported to OS X!).
+The most famous title published by Stick Software back in the old days was probably Solarian II, a video game that won many awards in its heyday.
 Other Stick Software titles from that era include Mandel, ColorBits, Eyeballs, BigFoot, and doubtless some others that I've forgotten.

-I left the shareware industry in pursuit of education, romance, and other things some years ago now, so Stick Software languished, gathering dust deep in the walk-in closet of my mind.
+I left the shareware industry in pursuit of education, romance, and other things many years ago now, so Stick Software languished, gathering dust deep in the walk-in closet of my mind.

 News

-We send out newsletters from time to time (guaranteed less than once a month).
-In it, we describe new or upgraded products and other news that our customers might be interested in.
-To sign up (or to unsubscribe), just fill out our subscription form.
-You can browse our old newsletters, if you want to read old news:
+We send out newsletters from time to time (guaranteed less than once a month) with news about things like new or upgraded products.
+You can subscribe (or unsubscribe), or browse our old newsletters, if you want to read old news:

 August 2006